 - 1. Available efficiency technologies for long-haul tractor-trailers offer fuel savings that greatly exceed up-front technology and maintenance impact costs.
 Findings indicate that available tractor-trailer efficiency technology can reduce per-kilometer fuel consumption by 27% from baseline 2015 technology and deliver payback periods to tractor-trailer owners that are generally within one year.
 Fuel savings from these packages exceed increased technology costs by a factor of 4-17, depending on evaluated economic conditions.
 Based on technology availability and attractive cost-effectiveness to end users, this level of efficiency technology can be widely deployed in the 2020-2025 timeframe. - 2.
 Emerging advanced efficiency technologies offer more substantial fuel savings and attractive payback periods over the long term.
 Study findings indicate that technology packages with long-term road load and engine technologies can achieve, in the post-2025 timeframe, a 43% per-kilometer reduction in fuel consumption from baseline 2015 technology.
 For these advanced technology pathways, the payback periods from fuel savings are less than 1.9 years under average economic assumptions.
 Technology-forcing standards and sufficient lead time would be needed to promote the development and deployment of these advanced efficiency technologies post 2025. - 3.
 Tractor-trailer efficiency technologies' attractive payback periods persist even in the event of higher technology costs and low fuel prices.
 Based on this study's investigation of varying technology costs and economic assumptions-including an average fuel price as low as €0.70 per liter through 2030-the attractive payback findings in this study are robust.
 The more advanced technology packages, delivering a 35-43% per-kilometer fuel-consumption reduction, have payback periods of 1.0-3.3 years even when high technology costs, high discount rates, and low fuel prices are assumed.
 When long-haul tractor-trailer VKT is adjusted to 140% of average tractor-trailer VKT, payback periods drop to 0.7-2.2 years.
 The attractive and robust payback-period findings indicate that there are prevailing market barriers to technology introduction, warranting increasingly stringent tractor-trailer efficiency standards. - 4.
 Tractor-trailer efficiency technologies offer first-owner fuel savings that greatly exceed the increased upfront capital and maintenance impact costs.
-Examining typical first tractor owners' discounted future fuel savings, available efficiency technologies that reduce fuel consumption by 27% offer €28,400-€62,150 in discounted fuel savings and result in benefits that are 4-9 times greater than

-A technology-forcing standard generally requires the development and commercialization of technologies that would otherwise be unlikely to be introduced into the market.
-In contrast, a technology-tracking standard accelerates the market adoption of current off-the-shelf technologies with low adoption rates. the upfront technology and maintenance impact costs, depending on economic assumptions.
-The most advanced emerging technology package, offering a 43% fuel-consumption reduction for new 2030 tractor-trailers, results in $\leq$ 44,650- $\leq$ 97,750 in fuel savings, benefits that exceed costs by 1.5-3.3 times.
+Examining typical first tractor owners' discounted future fuel savings, available efficiency technologies that reduce fuel consumption by 27% offer €28,400-€62,150 in discounted fuel savings and result in benefits that are 4-9 times greater than the upfront technology and maintenance impact costs, depending on economic assumptions.
+The most advanced emerging technology package, offering a 43% fuel-consumption reduction for new 2030 tractor-trailers, results in €44,650-€97,750 in fuel savings, benefits that exceed costs by 1.5-3.3 times.
 When full tractor lifetime benefits are considered, the benefit-to-cost ratio is even greater, pointing to a clear opportunity for efficiency standards to simultaneously mitigate climate-related emissions, provide overall economic benefits, and offer an attractive investment for fleets.
 Positive benefits increase further when long-haul tractor-trailer VKT is adjusted to equal 140% of average tractor-trailer VKT.